matrix-org/matrix-rust-sdk/bindings/matrix-sdk-ffi/README.md

 ### Functionality
 - `sentry`: Enable error monitoring using Sentry, not supports on Wasm platforms.
 - `bundled-sqlite`: Use an embedded version of sqlite instead of the system provided one.
+- `sqlite`: Use sqlite for session storage, not available on Wasm platforms.
+- `indexeddb`: Use IndexedDb for session storage, only available on Wasm platforms.

 ### Unstable specs
 - `unstable-msc4274`: Adds support for gallery message types, which contain multiple media elements.